GorgeousBoys/CageShopProject/README.md

 git push
 ```

-Before your implement a new feature, make sure you must create your own branch for avoid conflict each other
+Before you are about to implement a brand new feature, make sure you must create your own branch for avoid conflict each other
 ```
 git branch -M "your-feature"
 ```